 Our research suggests your next manager is already working for you, but that they may not be thinking about becoming a manager yet.
 When we surveyed managers in 2017, the majority told us that they became a registered manager by taking an opportunity with an organisation they were already working for; but that they hadn’t necessarily planned to become a manager.

 Over the course of six months, aspiring registered managers were supported to develop their skills, confidence and knowledge.
 Every activity is aligned with our Manager Induction Standards (MIS) that set out what all managers should know and understand as part of their role.
 Each aspiring manager:

 You can see a full overview of the programme here.

 Each aspiring manager was from a CQC registered service, with an existing registered manager in post.
-They joined the programme, whilst in roles like senior support worker, team leader, care supervisor and deputy manager.
+They joined the programme, whilst in roles like senior support worker, team leader, care supervisor, care coordinator and deputy manager.

 The aspiring registered managers taking part put themselves forward in partnership with their employers.
 Where they recognised the potential in their staff, employers told us:

 We’ve already seen a difference in staff motivation, with her starting to find her way as a new team leader.

 She will step in and do what is needed, working hands on alongside her team, leading by example.

 Aspiring managers, showing the ambition to progress told us: